-Home » Dessert Recipes » Mini Trifles
+Home ยป Dessert Recipes ยป Mini Trifles

 Mini Trifles

-close up of mini trifles layered in a glass with a cherry on top, cherries scattered around and two other glasses of dessert in the background.
+Close up of mini trifles layered in a glass with a cherry on top, cherries scattered around and two other glasses of dessert in the background.

 Ingredients